 We also have times of doubt, just like Thomas.
 We keep long lists of questions about Christianity, scripture, commitment, how we fit in, the hardships of life, finding God, and what the church is doing to make a difference in the world.

 This passage from John speaks to these aspects of life and faith.
 John encourages us to trust in the presence of God’s Spirit and to move from doubt to belief, from belief to action.
 For John, belief is not something we have; it is something we do.
 To believe in the promises of God through Christ is to trust the healing, saving action of God in the world and live it in our actions.
 In this way faith develops and strengthens amid life and its uncertainties.

 - How or when have you locked yourself away from the world because of fear or uncertainty?

 - What doubts and uncertainties have you struggled with on your journey of faith?
 Where are you on the journey now?

-- How might the gift of the Holy Spirit empower and encourage you on your journey?
+- How might the gift of the Holy Spirit empower and encourage you on your journey of faith?

 Invitation to Next Meeting